The Complexity of Contracting Bipartite Graphs into Small Cycles: Conclusion and Future Directions

 Continuing along the direction of solving cycle contractibility in restricted graph classes, we can also show the following result.

 \begin{restatable}{theorem}{cfourkfourfree} $C_4$-\textsc{Contractibility} is \NP-complete\ on $K_4$-free graphs of diameter 2. \end{restatable}

 We postpone the proof of the theorem in Subsection~\ref{sub-sec:c4-con-k4-free}.
 In the subsection, we also argue that Theorem \ref{thm:c4-con-k4-free} can be generalized to show that $K_{p,q}$-\textsc{Contractibility} (the problem of determining if a graph is contractible to the complete bipartite graph with $p$ vertices in one part and $q$ vertices in the other part) is also \NP-complete\ for each $p,q \geq 2$ on $K_4$-free graphs of diameter $2$.
-Our interest in this restricted case stems from its relationship with \textsc{Disconnected Cut}, the problem of determining if a connected graph $G$ contains a subset $U \subseteq V(G)$ such that both $G[U]$ and $G-U$ are disconnected~\cite{ItoKPT11,MartinP15,MartinPL20}.
-If the diameter of $G$ is $2$, then $G$ has a disconnected cut if and only if $G$ is contractible to $K_{p, q}$ for some $p, q \ge 2$ \cite[Proposition~$1$]{ItoKPT11}.
-Martin et al. proved that \textsc{Disconnected Cut} is polynomial-time solvable for $H$-free graphs when $H \neq K_4$ is a graph on at most $4$ vertices \cite[Theorem~$7$]{MartinPL20}.
-Theorem~\ref{thm:c4-con-k4-free} (and its generalization to $p,q \geq 2$) implies that $(p, q)$-\textsc{Disconnected Cut} (see \cite{ItoKPT11}) is \NP-complete\ for all $p, q \ge 2$ on $K_4$-free graphs.
-Although this falls short of completing the dichotomy of \cite[Theorem~$7$]{MartinPL20}, we believe that it strongly suggests that there is no polynomial-time algorithm for \textsc{Disconnected Cut} on $K_4$-free graphs.
+Our interest in this restricted case stems from its relationship with \textsc{Disconnected Cut}, the problem of determining if a connected graph $G$ contains a subset $U \subseteq V(G)$ such that both $G[U]$ and $G-U$ are disconnected (\cite{ItoKPT11,MartinP15,MartinPL20}). \cite{ItoKPT11} showed that if the diameter of $G$ is $2$, then $G$ has a disconnected cut if and only if $G$ is contractible to $K_{p, q}$ for some $p, q \ge 2$. \cite{MartinPL20} proved that \textsc{Disconnected Cut} is polynomial-time solvable for $H$-free graphs when $H \neq K_4$ is a graph on at most $4$ vertices.
+Theorem~\ref{thm:c4-con-k4-free} (and its generalization to $p,q \geq 2$) implies that $(p, q)$-\textsc{Cut} (see \cite{ItoKPT11} for the definition) is \NP-complete\ for all $p, q \ge 2$ on $K_4$-free graphs.
+Although this falls short of completing the dichotomy result of \cite{MartinPL20}, we believe that it strongly suggests that there is no polynomial-time algorithm for \textsc{Disconnected Cut} on $K_4$-free graphs.

-Finally, determing the longest cycle to which an $H$-free graph (for a fixed $H$) is contractible is another interesting future direction.
-A similar study on $H$-free graphs in the context of longest paths is known \cite{KernP20}.
+Finally, determining the longest cycle to which an $H$-free graph (for a fixed $H$) is contractible is another interesting future direction. \cite{KernP20} studied $H$-free graphs in the context of longest paths.
 Note that assuming \P$\neq$\NP, the complexities of contracting to a longest path and longest cycle do not coincide on $H$-free graphs.